What is Email Authentication?

 Hero Image

 Phishing scams and spam reaching your customers could be catastrophic, ranging from reputation erosion to financial impact for your business or your customers.
-Authentication vulnerability is something many email marketers have little to no experience with until it is actively causing harm.
+Email authentication vulnerability is something many email marketers have little to no experience with until it is actively causing harm.

 90%